charliejuc/jwt-easy/README.md

-# Jwt easier - Json Web Token Utils
+# Jwt easy - Json Web Token Utils

 ## How to use it?
 ### Basic Usage